 In particular, document requests and compliance requests can be burdensome compared to banking in other countries.
 This is true during the account opening process as well as after the account is opened.

-That said, the banks that cater to foreign non-residents are often more understanding of international transactions and business activities.
-So, if you can pass the initial account opening challenges, opening an offshore bank account in Panama may still be worth it.
+That said, the banks that cater to foreign non-residents are often more understanding of international transactions, specifically how to send money to and from Panama.
+So, if you can pass the initial account opening challenges, opening a foreign currency account, like an offshore bank account in Panama may still be worth it.

 Do You Want Our Free Offshore Banking Guide?